djcsdy/app-publisher/.github/README.md

     app-publisher -h
     app-publisher --help

-All options displayed with the exception of the *--task-xyz* switches are availablepublishrc file properties, in camel cased form.
+All options displayed with the exception of the *--task-xyz* switches are available .publishrc file properties, in camel cased form.

 To configure app-publisher per project, create a .publishrc.json/js/yml file in the root project directory.

 A sample .publishrc.json file can be taken from this project's root directory.
 This .publishrc file contains all available options.

-Each option in the .publichrc file can be overriden on the command line.
+Each option in the .publishrc file can be overridden on the command line.
 For example, if a publishrc configuration defines the `sendEmail` flag as"Y", a notification email will be sent at the end of the run... it can be overridden / turned off using the following command line argument and positional parameter:

     app-publisher --send-email N